gerph/riscos64-status/planning/Terminology.md

 The stack areas are somewhat arbitrary for some components, as they may straddle multiple stacks.
 However, for simplicity, I have selected a single stack to assign each component to.
-This allows progress within the stacks to be tracked independant of the phases, and to allow better reasoning about system functionality and completeness.
+This allows progress within the stacks to be tracked independent of the phases, and to allow better reasoning about system functionality and completeness.

 The stacks defined are: